Lawyerless.app

 FAQ

-What happens if I breach a contract with a liability clause?
+What is a liability clause?

 Can liability clauses be negotiated?